USS Dolphin (AGSS-555): Fire and evacuation at sea

 On 21 May 2002, around 23:30 PDT, while operating roughly 100 mi off the coast of San Diego, California, Dolphin was cruising on the surface, recharging her batteries, when a torpedo shield door gasket failed, and the boat began to flood.
 Due to high winds and 10 to 11 ft swells in the ocean, around 75 tons of seawater entered the ship, an amount perilously close to the boat's reserve buoyancy.
 The flooding shorted electrical panels and started fires.

 Chief Machinist's Mate (SS) John D. Wise, Jr., dove into the 57 F water of the flooded pump room.
 With less than a foot of breathable space in the compartment, he ensured the seawater valves were lined up, allowing pumping out to commence.
 Once the valves were aligned, he remained in the pump room for more than 90 minutes to keep a submersible pump from becoming clogged.
 His courageous efforts prevented the loss of the ship and crew.
 Wise received the Navy and Marine Corps Medal for his efforts.

 After 90 minutes, with fire and flooding beyond the ability of the crew to control, Commander Stephen Kelety, Dolphin's commanding officer, ordered the crew of 41 and two civilian Navy employees to abandon ship.
 The Oceanographic Research ship William McGaw was operating in the vicinity, and immediately responded to Kelety's call for assistance.
 They were evacuated by boat to William McGaw after the hatches had been secured.
 All crewmembers were safely recovered with only a few minor injuries.
 Two were recovered from the water by United States Coast Guard helicopter during the transfer.
 William McGaw transported the crew to San Diego.
 USS Thach also came alongside Dolphin and rescued several crewman from the water, but the seas were too rough for full recovery or towing operations.

 The quick response of the crew placed the submarine in a stable condition.
 Submarine Support Vessel Kellie Chouest got underway from San Diego early on 22 May to assist in recovery.
 Dolphin was towed back to San Diego the following day.

 Retirement

 Dolphin underwent three and a half years of repairs and upgrades at a cost of $50 million, then completed sea trials during the summer of 2005, and returned to her duties for one year.

 In mid-2006, the Navy decided to retire Dolphin, citing the $18 million her operations cost annually.
 She was deactivated on 22 September 2006, and decommissioned and struck from the Naval Vessel Register on 15 January 2007.
-Her 38-year career was the longest in history for a US Navy submarine.

 Dolphin was officially transferred to the San Diego Maritime Museum in September 2008, to become the eighth vessel in their floating collection.
 She was opened to the public for the first time on 4 July 2009.